Nuwah12/GENOVA2/README.md

 # GENOVA(2)

 ### 🍴Fork Note
 This repository is a fork of the original [GENOVA](https://github.com/robinweide/GENOVA) work.
-All credit for the idea and original content of the application goes to the original authors - please direct all questions concerning the package to them.
+All credit for the idea and original content of the application goes to the original authors, please direct all questions concerning the package to them. \
+The portions of code that were added are noted below in the 'Changes' section, and are also clearly marked in the source.
 ****
 *Explore the Hi-Cs\!*